Rainwater Tank is Leaking From the Tap

 Before you can fix a leak, you need to understand where it’s coming from.
 There are typically three main areas that could cause your tap to leak:

-Leaks from the spout or handle are often due to worn washers or seals, while leaks from the connection might be caused by deteriorated thread tape or a faulty gasket.
+If you notice leaks from the spout or handle, it’s usually down to worn washers or seals.
+On the other hand, leaks from the connection area might come from old thread tape or a dodgy gasket.

-You’ll need to stop the water flow to work on the tap.
-If your tank has a valve above the tap, shut this to isolate the water supply.
-If not, you may need to empty the tank or wait until it’s used up before proceeding.
+Make sure to stop the water flow before fixing the tap.
+If there’s a valve above the tap, turn it off to cut the supply.
+If not, you might have to either empty the tank or wait for it to run out first.

 Using the adjustable wrench, carefully dismantle the tap.
 For taps with a screw-on design, unscrew the tap from the tank.
 If nuts are securing the tap, loosen them gently.
 Once removed, inspect the washer and O-ring inside the tap for any signs of wear or damage.